 Instead of calling his nation to repentance, his selfish response was, basically, “At least it will be good for me” (v.
 8)!

-Sadly, I don’t see that changing except perhaps on an individual basis because these are heart issues.
-Without Christ, we are all selfish.
-While, as believers, we cannot and should not put our trust in secular government, are there some ways that we have failed to be salt and light in our nation?
+While, as believers, we cannot and should not put our trust in secular government, we must not fail to be salt and light in our nation.

 Our Responsibility